How are Australia’s fish stocks managed?

 Why is the harvest strategy policy needed?

-In response, the government released the Commonwealth Fisheries Harvest Strategy Policy and Guidelines in 2007.
+In response, the government released the Commonwealth Fisheries Harvest Strategy Policy and Guidelines in 2007, and a revised policy and guidelines were released in 2018.
 This is the major government policy that guides management settings for commercially targeted species in Commonwealth fisheries.

-The policy’s objective is the sustainable and profitable use of Commonwealth fisheries now and forever—requiring that ‘harvest strategies’ be used to keep target stocks at ecologically sustainable levels and to maximise economic returns to the community within that context.
-The policy seeks to ensure that acceptable scientific processes are used to set sustainable catch levels for target species.
+The policy’s objective is the ecologically sustainable and profitable use of Australia’s Commonwealth commercial fisheries resources (where ecological sustainability takes priority)—through implementation of harvest strategies.
+The policy seeks to ensure acceptable scientific processes are used to set sustainable catch levels for target species.
 Harvest strategies developed under the policy are designed to maximise economic returns from fishing and avoid unacceptable risks to the stock from overfishing.

 What is the current status of Australia’s fish stocks?